moheebk123/Weather-Application-Dashboard/README.md

 # Weather-Application-Dashboard

-<h2>There are some images of WEATHER-DASHBOAD-APPLICATION in desktop view</h2>
+<h2>There are some images of WEATHER-DASHBOARD-APPLICATION in desktop view</h2>
 <h3>Light Theme</h3>
 <img src="./public/photo1.png" />
 <h3>Dark Theme</h3>